-While the list of colleges attended by US presidents are in fact too many to mention, here are the Top 5 US universities that are worth checking out, as they produced the most number of nation leaders:
+While the list of colleges attended by US presidents is in fact too many to mention, here are the Top 5 US universities that are worth checking out, as they produced the most number of national leaders:

 - Harvard University

 - Princeton University